Crataco/ai-guide/README.md

+*This guide is on hiatus once again.
+While the frontend and crash course (version 1) are still relevant, you have to look elsewhere for up-to-date models.*

+*A great alternative is [the AI guide by Underlines](https://github.com/underlines/awesome-marketing-datascience/blob/master/README.md).*

+*If you're looking for the latest model information as soon as they come out, check [r/LocalLLaMA](https://old.reddit.com/r/LocalLLaMA/) and [TheBloke](https://huggingface.co/TheBloke).*

+* * *

-*This is version 2 of the AI guide.
+*This is version 2 of Crataco's AI guide.
 Version 1 is [available here](https://github.com/Crataco/ai-guide/blob/main/guide/original.md), which takes a crash course approach and has (outdated) advice on model parameters and settings.
 I try to keep [character creation](https://github.com/Crataco/ai-guide/blob/main/guide/original.md#chat-mode-create-your-character--browse-for-others) up-to-date.*

 ![clouds](https://user-images.githubusercontent.com/55674863/233225413-72efd34a-1cfa-4f49-b100-01d6c40287ec.jpg)

 # Open-Source Text Generation AI Guide
-_<sup>Written by Crataco (at the moment).</sup>_

 _This is a guide for Large Language Models (LLMs) that you can run on your own hardware.
 This includes alternatives to Replika and CharacterAI, ChatGPT, GPT-3, and others._